Skip to main content

 Tags: Graduate

-Nathanael Mickelson will take oral comprehensive examinations with his doctoral advisory committee.
-Members of the university community are invited.
-If you wish to attend please contact the graduate program office in history by July 5.
+Doctoral student Patrick Sheridan will take his oral comprehensive examinations in room 201 LeConte Hall.
+The Major Professor is Dr. Scott Nelson.
+All members of the university community are invited.
+If you wish to attend please contact the graduate program office in advance at history@uga.edu to ensure adequate seating.

 Support us